nyss-platform-norcross/nyss-gateway/SMSEagleIOTBridge/Readme_Prepare_Eagle.md

 ```
 /etc/systemd/system/nyss-iot-bridge.service
 ```
 The environment variables are configured using a so called Drop-In file.
-Create the following folder:
+Create the following folder.
+The following describes how to create and fill it directly on the SMSEagle.
+You can also create it on your host computer and copy it over using the scp commands described earlier.

+As for the method to create it directly on the SMSEagle:
 ```
 mkdir /etc/systemd/system/nyss-iot-bridge.service.d
 ```